SEO Guide for Rhode Island Nonprofits

 Do you do this work pro bono?

 Not in a way that compromises the work.
-The side-skill problem this page describes is what happens when SEO and AIO are donated as a side deliverable on a website project — the work gets done by whoever has the most exposure, the program peaks, and the slide starts.
-I bill a market rate for the work and offer project structures that can fit a nonprofit budget when needed.
+The side-skill problem this page describes is what happens when SEO and AIO are donated as a side deliverable on a website project, the work gets done by whoever has the most exposure, the program peaks, and the slide starts.
+I bill a market rate and offer project structures that can fit a nonprofit budget when needed.
 The result is more durable, and it costs less over a three-year window than the alternative.

 Will you replace our existing web team or marketing volunteer?

-No, and I don't try to.
-Website design and search visibility are different disciplines.
-I work alongside your existing team, focused only on getting your organization found by the right donors, grantmakers, and supporters, while they keep doing what they do well.
+No. Website design and search visibility are different disciplines.
+I work alongside your existing team, focused only on getting your organization found by the right donors and grantmakers.
 If you don't have a team in place, I can recommend partners I've worked with.

-Do you handle our email newsletter, our social media, or our direct mail?
+Do you handle our email newsletter, social media, or direct mail?

-No. I don't do social media management, email marketing, newsletter writing, or article writing for publication.
-My work is the search and AI visibility layer — Google, Bing, ChatGPT, Gemini, Perplexity, maps, and the citation, transparency, and authority work that feeds them.
+No. My work is the search and AI visibility layer, Google, Bing, ChatGPT, Gemini, Perplexity, maps, and the citation and transparency work that feeds them.
 Plenty of nonprofit marketers do the other layers well, and I'm happy to work alongside them.

 Can you manage our Google Ad Grant?

 Yes.
-Google Ad Grant management can run alongside the organic work where it makes sense, and the two reinforce each other.
-The Ad Grant is more useful once the organic foundation is in place, because the keywords and pages it sends traffic to actually convert.
+Google Ad Grant management can run alongside the organic work, and the two reinforce each other, since the Ad Grant is more useful once the organic foundation is in place.

 How long does it take to see results?

-Some fixes can show up within weeks — Google Business Profile optimization, Candid profile completion, schema fixes, and citation cleanup often move the needle in the first month or two.
-The bigger gains — the kind where donors and grantmakers start finding you for your mission area — typically build over six to twelve months and keep compounding.
-Year-end giving and major grant cycles can produce visible bumps in specific months even when the underlying foundation is still being built.
+Some fixes can show up within weeks, Google Business Profile optimization, Candid profile completion, and citation cleanup often move the needle in the first month or two.
+The bigger gains, where donors and grantmakers start finding you for your mission area, typically build over six to twelve months and keep compounding.

 What's the difference between SEO and AIO?

-SEO is the work of being found in traditional search results — Google, Bing, the map listings.
-AIO is AI Search Optimization, the work of being found and recommended by name inside answers from ChatGPT, Gemini, Perplexity, Claude, and Google's AI Mode and AI Overview.
+SEO is being found in traditional search results, Google, Bing, the map listings.
+AIO is being found and recommended by name inside answers from ChatGPT, Gemini, Perplexity, Claude, and Google's AI Mode.
 They overlap substantially.
 They aren't the same.
-A nonprofit that does well in one and not the other is missing a growing share of donors and grantmakers either way.
+A nonprofit doing well in one and not the other is missing a growing share of donors and grantmakers either way.

 Glossary